 Then we’ll slide into the history of how we found ourselves in this situation and how new music industry tech start-ups are solving the problem (and uncovering countless potential #1 chart toppers anyone can get their hands on).

-On any given day, there's a pretty good chance that somebody is writing an article, creating a video or blogging about how today's music business is hit driven.
-It's an overused trope, but it is very true.
+On any given day, there’s a pretty good chance that somebody is writing an article, creating a video or blogging about how today’s music business is hit driven.
+It’s an overused trope, but it is very true.
 There’s as much of this content as there are songs for sale.

 Gone are the days of record releases with carefully sequenced album cuts.
 Now, it’s all about getting your songs onto playlists and watching the repeat streams tick up and up.
 Album sales have plummeted by 80% in the past ten years.